This post may contain affiliate links. Please read our full Disclosure Policy.

 The Basics of Rose Care

 To me, nothing says LOVE more than roses.
 I have always loved them as they are such a traditional and simple flower.
-They smell amazing and when cared for correctly can last for so long with a beautiful bloom to them.
-With proper care of your rose arrangement, you can enjoy its beauty even longer!
+They smell amazing and, when cared for correctly, can last for so long with a beautiful bloom.
+You can enjoy its beauty even longer with proper care of your rose arrangement!

-When caring for cut roses, it is important to remember a few key points.
+When caring for cut roses, it is essential to remember a few key points.

 First and foremost, always keep roses away from direct heat or drafts.
-Generally speaking, this means that you should not place them near heating vents or overly warm temperatures or air conditioning vents or in direct sunlight.
+Generally speaking, this means that you should not place them near heating vents, overly warm temperatures, air conditioning vents, or direct sunlight.
 The perfect conditions for your bouquet of roses are in a space away from any elements or extreme temperature changes.

-Finally, consider adding flower food or sugar to the water; this helps provide essential nutrients to your flowers so they can last longer than they would without it.
+Finally, consider adding flower food or sugar to the water; this helps provide essential nutrients to your flowers, allowing them to last longer.

-Be sure to check out these tips about making your own homemade flower food and how to care for all types of fresh-cut flowers.
+Be sure to check out these tips on making your own homemade flower food and caring for all types of fresh-cut flowers.

 make roses last longer kitchen red roses